 Situated on Iceland’s scenic southeast coast, Djúpivogur is framed by fjords, mountains, and rich bird habitats.
 It is the closest port in the country to the Faroe Islands, Scandinavia, and mainland Europe, and is a popular port of call for vessels exploring the North Atlantic.
 Centered around the harbor, the town dates back to the 16th century and is known for its unique public art, including the Eggin í Gleðivík (Eggs of Merry Bay) sculpture.
 Hikers and birdwatchers are spoiled for choice, with mile upon mile of nature waiting to be explored.
 One of Iceland’s most beautiful black sand beaches is just a short stroll from town and features a huge variety of bird species.

 Next, you visit Heimaey, the largest of the volcanic Westman Islands.
 Visitors can explore the dramatic lava fields of Eldfell volcano and the world-renowned bird colonies of the island.
-The residents of Heimaey were severely tested in 1973, when Eldfell volcano began to spew lava, threatening the town and its vital harbour.
+The residents of Heimaey were severely tested in 1973, when Eldfell volcano began to spew lava, threatening the town and its vital harbor.
 Heroic locals fought back, cooling the lava with seawater jets to save their community.
 Weather permitting, you cruise past Surtsey on departure, a newly formed volcanic island strictly reserved for scientific research.

 Day 8: Reykjavik | Disembark